SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 .. versionadded:: 2.0.0

+**Planned to be revised in SikuliX 2.1.0 --- until then no support --- no bugs accepted --- use as is**

 Based on the ideas and first implementation of Gergő Törcsvári https://github.com/tg44 it is now possible to capture images from an Android device in the IDE and run scripts the same way as with a local screen.
 You can wait for images to appear on the Android screen and act with taps,